 - A. Commitments The College has established an encumbrance system to track its outstanding commitments on construction projects and other purchases.
-Outstanding commitments on construction contracts were \$263,152.00 and on other purchases were \$105,285.49 at June 30, 2000. - B. Pending Litigation and Other Contingencies The College is subject to other litigation and claims in the ordinary course of its operations.
+There were no outstanding commitments on construction contracts and outstanding commitments on other purchases were \$2,175.00 at June 30, 2000. - B. Pending Litigation and Other Contingencies The College is subject to other litigation and claims in the ordinary course of its operations.
 Since it is not possible to predict the ultimate outcome of such matters, no provision for any liability has been made in the financial statements.
 College management is of the opinion that the liability, if any, for any matter which it is currently a party of, will not have a material adverse effect on the financial position of the College.